mybonk/mybonk-wiki/README.md

 - **One MY₿ONK orchestrator:**
   This machine is used to orchestrate your fleet of MY₿ONK consoles, it is essentially a Linux with a few additional software installed including the Nix package manager.
 - **One MY₿ONK console:**
-  This machine runs the [MY₿ONK stack](/docs/MYBONK_stack.md) on NixOS.
+  This machine runs the [MY₿ONK core](https://github.com/mybonk/mybonk-core) stack on NixOS.
 It is setup once and its configuration can be updated remotely using MY₿ONK orchestrator.

 ### Terminology
 - '``#``' stands for '````$ sudo````'
-- **MY₿ONK core**: Or simply 'MY₿ONK' is a tailor-made full-node [software stack](/docs/MYBONK_stack.md) for MY₿ONK console (although it can run on pretty much any hardware if you are ready to tune and hack a little bit).
+- **MY₿ONK core**: Or simply 'MY₿ONK' is a tailor-made full-node [software stack](https://github.com/mybonk/mybonk-core) for MY₿ONK console (although it can run on pretty much any hardware if you are ready to tune and hack a little bit).
 MY₿ONK core is based on nix-bitcoin itself based on nixOS.
 - **MY₿ONK console**: A full-node bitcoin-only hardware platform designed with anonymity, security, low price, performance, durability, low-energy, supply chain resilience and generic parts in mind.
 - **MY₿ONK orchestrator**:
   Used to orchestrate your [fleet of] MY₿ONK console[s], it is currently a separate Linux machine with a few additional software installed on including the Nix package manager.
 The MY₿ONK orchestrator will soon be integrated within the MY₿ONK console but for now it is a separate machine ([ref #30](https://github.com/mybonk/mybonk-core/issues/30#issue-1609334323)).